mtamahori/djdb/README.md

 Deejays can view a list of open gigs.
 Deejays can apply to play open gigs, and retract if necessary.
 Deejays can accept or decline invitations from bookers.

+Users can send messages to each other in real time.

+The "Messages" tab will show a list of conversations with deejays and bookers alike.

 ---------------- HOW THE APP WORKS (FROM A DEVELOPER'S PERSPECTIVE)